Mamoor Ali Khan

 Program Consultant USPCASE | USAID

-As a Program Consultant for the U.S.-Pakistan Center on Advanced Studies in Energy, I conducted thorough reviews of internal systems and operations to devise and deploy strategic improvement plans.
-I developed targeted training plans to address areas of need and produced detailed, relevant reports to support critical business decisions.
-My contributions to the field were recognized at the National and International Conferences on Sustainable Green Technologies in 2016 and 2017.
+Served as Program Consultant for the U.S.-Pakistan Center on Advanced Studies in Energy (USPCASE), a USAID-funded academic initiative.
+Conducted systematic operational reviews, developed targeted training programs, and produced analytical reports to support institutional decision-making.
+Presented research at the National and International Conferences on Sustainable Green Technologies in 2016 and 2017.

 JAN 2014